mbecker20/komodo/docsite/docs/intro.md

 With Monitor you can:

- 1. Build application source into auto-versioned images.
+ 1. Connect all of your remote servers (across clouds + on premise) to be viewable from a unified 'monitor' (hence the name).
- 2. Create, start, stop, and restart Docker containers, and view their status and logs.
+ 2. Build application source into auto-versioned Docker images.
- 3. Manage repositories on remote servers.
+ 3. Create, start, stop, and restart Docker containers on the connected servers, and view their status and logs.
- 4. Keep a record of all the actions that are performed and by whom.
+ 4. Manage repositories on connected servers.
- 5. View realtime and historical system resource usage, and alert for out of bounds values.
+ 5. Keep a record of all the actions that are performed and by whom.

 ## Docker